gcallah/JohnGray/papers/callahan.md

 https://www.hinduamerican.org/hinduism-basics.

 Jaspers, Karl.
 2014. *The Origin and Goal of History*.
 Hoboken: Taylor and Francis.

+Lewis, C.S.
+1974. *The Abolition of Man*.
+New York: Harper Collins.

 Norbu, Dzartul Ngawang Tenzin, Christopher Stagg (Translator), Dzogchen Ponlop.
 2020.
 *A Guide to the Thirty-Seven Practices of a Bodhisattva*.
 Boulder: Snow Lion